 Management objects MAY be discovered with the standard CoAP resource discovery.
-The implementation can add the hash values of the object identifiers to /.well-known/core with rt="core.mg.data".
+The implementation can add the hash values of the object identifiers to /.well-known/core with rt="core.mq.data".
 The available objects identified by the hash values can be discovered by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.mg.data".
 Upon success, the return payload will contain the registered hash values and their location.
 The example below shows the discovery of the presence and location of management data.

-'''

-REQ: GET /.well-known/core?rt=core.mg.data
+REQ: GET /.well-known/core?rt=core.mg.data RES: 2.05 Content </mg/BaAiN>; rt="core.mg.data",

-'''